 GOAL 1: Build Estuary readiness to deal with the effects of climate change.
-Expand habitat protection tools needed under a changing climate regime.
-Provide baseline information needed to adaptively manage the health of our waters
+Expand the toolbox of habitat protection measures needed under a changing climate regime; provide baseline information needed to adaptively manage the health of our waters

 Creating new wetlands and improving the health of existing wetlands and riparian corridors are key objectives of the Partnership's current efforts - essential to preparing the region for rising seas and other effects of global warming.
 Long term, the viability of existing and restored wetlands will rely on effective adaptive management informed by accurate monitoring data, clear reporting of results, and our understanding of the fate of Bay sediment and sand.